lednikita0481/Hash-Table-research/README.md

-# Hash functions research and Hash table optimisation.
+# Hash functions research and Hash table optimisation

 ## Goals:
 - To implement a hash table